Hawaiian Airlines Logo

 4. Growth: Originally focusing on inter-island service, it flies long-haul to Asia, Australia, New Zealand, the American mainland, and the Pacific islands.

-5. Innovation: In 1950, it was the first to operate commercial flights with twin-engine Sikorsky S-38 planes, demonstrating aviation innovation.
+5. Innovation: In 1950, the first commercial flights with twin-engine Sikorsky S-38 planes were operated, demonstrating aviation innovation.

 6. Branding: Its livery features Pualani (Flower of the Sky), symbolizing its roots and the spirit of Hawaii.
 The branding emphasizes comfort and hospitality.